Global Environmental Politics: Current Debates/Forum

 Originally called "Current Debates", the emphasis for this section of the article was shifted when the new editorial team consisting of Jennifer Clapp and Matthew Paterson took over the editorial board.
 The shorter articles in the Forum section are included in the journal as a means to encourage debate as well as future research.
 They include new theoretical or historical insights, emerging environmental issues, and discussion of controversial developments in environmental policy.

 Some issues of Global Environmental Politics feature numerous articles discussing a single topic while others contain only one article with the goal of inciting debate on a range of connected issues.
 These forum articles comprise short commentaries (2000-3000 words) that prompt discussion on salient issues of interest to other readers and scholars in the field.

 Research Articles

 The journal hosts full-length research articles that provide an academic setting for original theoretical or empirical contributions relating to global environmental or comparative politics on a global scale.
 Research Articles are full-length papers of a maximum of 8000 words, including footnotes and bibliography, that must contain original first-party research.
 Each journal edition typically consists of four to six articles.

-Book Reviews
+Book reviews

 Each addition of Global Environmental Politics contains an array of book reviews pertaining to global political forces and environmental changes.
 The current book review editor is Elizabeth DeSombre.
 The book review process consists of the editor choosing a number of books per journal edition to which a reviewer may submit a single book review or a review essay.
 Review essays contain a collective analysis of multiple books on one topic which have been previously outlined by the review editor.

-Most cited papers

-Global Environmental Politics maintains a list of top-cited papers which is updated on a monthly basis according to CrossRef’s Database from the past three years.

-These are the currently most cited papers:

-Most downloaded papers

-Global Environmental Politics updates a list of their most downloaded papers on a daily basis based on full-text downloads of the last year.

-These are the currently most downloaded papers: